nkulik94/trivia-game/README.md

 `post /admin-login` - `admins#show`, logs admin in by saving `is_admin` boolean to session hash

+`get /admin-session` - `sessions#admin_create`, checks if currently logged in user is authorized as admin.

 `delete /logout` - `sessions#destroy`, logs user out and clears user info from session hash

 `post /signup` - `users#create` creates a new user based on login credentials and saves `user_id` to session hash